Social Work for Impact: Our Five-Year Strategic Plan

 Goal 3: Support the learning of all students in our programs, including students from underrepresented groups, ensuring that students have the access, resources, and supports to take full advantage of their educational experience (including coursework, field, and extracurricular activities).

-The Field Education subcommittee developed specific goals to enhance the professional training that bachelor’s and master’s social work students receive while completing their field internships, the signature pedagogy of social work education.
-The proposed goals have the dual aims of enhancing students’ life-transformative educational experience and aligning field placement opportunities with Connecticut’s pressing health and human services needs.
+The Practicum Education (formerly Field Education) subcommittee developed specific goals to enhance the professional training that bachelor’s and master’s social work students receive while completing their practicum internships, the signature pedagogy of social work education.
+The proposed goals have the dual aims of enhancing students’ life-transformative educational experience and aligning practicum placement opportunities with Connecticut’s pressing health and human services needs.

-Goal 1: Revamp field education to implement Diversity, Equity, and Inclusion/Anti-Racism (DEI/AR) practice in all aspects of field education, such as placement selection, advising, instruction, and student training and support.
+Goal 1: Revamp practicum education to implement Diversity, Equity, and Inclusion/Anti-Racism (DEI/AR) practice in all aspects of practicum education, such as placement selection, advising, instruction, and student training and support.

-Goal 2: To promote equity and inclusion among our student body, develop strategies to increase flexibility in our field placement options while maintaining high-quality field assignments and supervision.
+Goal 2: To promote equity and inclusion among our student body, develop strategies to increase flexibility in our practicum placement options while maintaining high-quality practicum assignments and supervision.

 The School of Social Work will build on its varied strengths to address emerging workforce needs, extending our collaborative efforts throughout the university, community, and state, with a commitment to social justice and equity.